 - The perimeter of all sites shall be landscaped the full depth of the required setbacks for the subject site, or 12 feet, whichever is less - Consult PMC 20.26.500 if the subject site is nonresidential in a residential zone area, or abuts a residentially zoned site.
-A 30' landscape buffer may apply. - o In no event shall a perimeter landscaping buffer be smaller than six (6) feet.
+A 30' landscape buffer may apply. - In no event shall a perimeter landscaping buffer be smaller than six (6) feet.
 In zone districts where the underlying building setback allows less than 6', a building footprint may project into a landscape yard.
-However, in no case shall paving areas project into landscape yards. - Site Specific analysis:
+However, in no case shall paving areas project into landscape yards.

+Site Specific analysis:
-Yard N/S/E/W or street frontage Width Landscape type

-Front East 12' Type II

-Rear West 6' Type III
+Yard N/S/E/W or street frontage Width Landscape type Front South 12' Type II Rear North 6' Type III; this may be impacted if wetland buffers exist Side East and West 6' Type III

-Side North 6' Type III

-Side South 6' Type III